prembasumatary/edx-documentation/en_us/shared/course_features/diff_content/enroll_track_courseware.rst

 Enrollment Track Groups
 **************************

-If your course offers more than one enrollment track (for example, a non- certificate track and a certificate track), an enrollment track group is automatically created for each enrollment track.
+If your course offers more than one enrollment track (for example, a track that does not offer certificates, and a certificate track where learners who pass the course can earn a certificate), an enrollment track group is automatically created for each enrollment track.
 You see these groups in Studio, on the **Group Configurations** page.